Skip to main content

 The S&P 500 measures the performance of 500 large-cap US companies, including Apple, Microsoft and Amazon.
 These companies span various sectors and represent the overall US equity market.
 As such, investing in the S&P 500 exposes you to a broad range of companies and can serve as a cornerstone of a diversified investment portfolio.

-When it comes to investing in the S&P 500 from Ireland, it will be costly and inefficient for individual investors to attempt to invest in each of these 500 companies separately.
+When investing in the S&P 500 from Ireland, it will be costly and inefficient for individual investors to attempt to invest in each of these 500 companies separately.
 However, Exchange-Traded Funds (ETFs) offer a practical solution by providing a single investment vehicle representing the entire index’s performance.
-By investing in S&P 500 ETFs, Irish investors can effectively participate in the potential growth of the index and enjoy the benefits of diversification.

 The table below shows the five biggest S&P 500 ETFs available to Irish investors.
-This list was already filtered by using justETF, a site that can help you easily find and compare ETFs.
+This list was already filtered using justETF, a site that can help you easily find and compare ETFs.

 Biggest S&P 500 ETFs in Ireland